giorgidzebisashvili4/react-native-quiz-app/README.md

 - Displays **multiple-choice questions** with real-time feedback
 - **Tracks and displays the final score**
 - **Allows users to restart** the quiz
-- Optimized performance with **lazy loading, React.memo, useMemo, and useCallback**
+- Optimized performance with ** React.memo, useMemo, and useCallback**
 - Accessible and mobile-friendly UI

 ## 🛠️ Technologies Used